 After all these years, Bastien Salabanzi is still surrounded by a lot of rumors and unanswered questions.
 Why’d he leave Flip?
 Was he in rehab?
 What’s he doing now?
 It’s been hard to sort out fact from fiction since he left America in 2006.
-The contest killer seemed unstoppable during his hayday, dropping two legendary video parts for Flip Skateboards and ripping though the content circuit at the age of 15.
+The contest killer seemed unstoppable during his hayday, dropping two legendary video parts for Flip Skateboards and ripping though the contest circuit at the age of 15.
 Now 25, Bastien is still skating just as hard but on his own turf and with a bit more responsibility.
 We tracked him down and started from the top, finding out about what happened with Flip, internet rumors and his infamous self cheering.
 Make sure to check out the previously unreleased footage below of young Bastien skating his hometown in France.

 Do you think you became a pro too quickly?
 Coming to America when you were 15 and all of a sudden skateboarding with all these pros?